xzg3417/EE1301_Project_Standalone/docs/EE1301 Final Project Report.md

     - There was a conflict between the literal colons in the state diagram and the Mermaid syntax.
 This was resolved by using HTML entities (`#58;`) for the labels.
 3.  **Algorithem -  Vector Math Verification:** Ensuring the coordinate system matched (0 degrees = North vs 0 degrees = East in Math) required careful verification of the `atan2` logic.
 4.  **Algorithem - Source Sampling Bias:** Initially, raw data fluctuated too much.
 A logic fix was implemented to average `N` samples before recording a data point to act as a low-pass filter.
+    - Previously, taking multiple measurements at a weak signal angle could incorrect skew the result away from a stronger signal measured fewer times.
+The fix involves averaging RSSI per angle before performing the weighted vector sum.
+Added a regression test to verify the fix.

 ### 3.3 Reflection & AI Tool Effectiveness
 #### Project Status